Mohammadkaviany/Workshops/README.md

-💻📘# Introduction to Python and Its Libraries for Data Mining
+# Introduction to Python and Its Libraries for Data Mining💻📘

 ## Overview
 This repository contains course materials and resources for the "Introduction to Python and Its Libraries for Data Mining" course taught by Dr. Al-e-Mohammad.